Costa Rica Luxury Tax on Houses Valued over 245k USD: What You Need to Know

 What information is required to be included in the real estate declaration?

 The municipality will need specific information about the property, like what materials the house is made of.
-They will also want to know if there are any extra features, like pools, BBQ ranches, or other infrastructures, that should be included in the construction value.
+They will also want to know if extra features, like pools, BBQ ranches, or other infrastructures, should be included in the construction value.

 How can I ensure I report the correct value of my property and not worry about the luxury tax?